Use deployment scripts to add and protect computers

 - The deployment script generator displays the script.
 Click Copy to Clipboard and paste the deployment script in your preferred deployment tool, or click Save to File.

-If you want to deploy an agent to an early version of Windows or Linux that doesn't include PowerShell 4.0 or curl 7.34.0 at a minimum, remove the --tls1.2 tag (Linux) or [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12; line (Windows) so that early TLS (version 1.0) is used to communicate with the manager.
+- Windows: Remove the #requires -version 4.0 line.
+Also remove the [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12; line so that early TLS (version 1.0) is used to communicate with the manager.

 If you are using Amazon Web Services and deploying new Amazon EC2, Amazon WorkSpace, or VPC instances, copy the generated script and paste it into the User Data field.
 This will let you launch existing Amazon Machine Images (AMIs) and automatically install and activate the agent at startup.
 The new instances must be able to access the URLs specified in the generated deployment script.